abo-abo/auto-yasnippet/README.md

 }"
 ```

-Now by calling `aya-expand', you can quickly fill in:
+Now by calling `aya-expand`, you can quickly fill in:

 ```java
 class LightOff implements Runnable {